Canon SX420 vs Panasonic LF1

 | WiFi |

-Both the SX420 and the LF1 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the LF1 does not have a direct predecessor.
+The LF1 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX420 or the Panasonic LF1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.